Best Traditional Homemade Hot Cross Buns Recipe

 Never use fresh fruit because the dough is very wet and fresh fruit releases water.

-These Hot Cross Buns can be prepared along with the many specialties of our Italian Easter cuisine such as dove, casatiello, or Italian Easter bread and can become a dessert to be served for breakfast and as a snack.
+These Hot Cross Buns can be prepared along with the many specialties of our Italian Easter tradition such as dove, casatiello, or Italian Easter bread and can become a dessert to be served for breakfast and as a snack.

-Ingredients for (about) 24 Hot Cross Buns
+Ingredients for 24 Hot Cross Buns

 For the cross